fnxpt/backbase-plaid/readme.md

   - Maps and ingests accounts from plaid to Backbase BDS
 - Webhook
   - Sets up a webhook and processes updates

+---
+This is tailored for US banking due to the project being developed for Navy Federal.